eduduorg/outline_designer/README.txt

 INSTALATION
-*Place the outline_designer directory in the correct modules folder as you would any other Drupal module *Activate the module and then goto the settings page to set up the few options that there are.
+*Place the outline_designer directory in the correct modules folder as you would any other Drupal module *Activate the module
-*Go to your_drupal_site/outline_designer to access the outline designer.
+*Goto your_drupal_site/admin/settings/outline_designer and configure your content types to use *Go to your_drupal_site/outline_designer to access the outline designer.
 *There's also a permission that you can activate to give people access to the outline_designer page / functions.